 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-California’s top 15 imports represented over one-third (35.3%) of the overall value of the state’s global shipments.
+California’s top 15 imports represented nearly two-fifths (39%) of the overall value of the state’s global shipments.

 More Key Facts about California’s International Trade